benjamin-kraatz/material_segmented_control/README.md

 ### Known issues

+-> Calling setState in `SegmentedItem`'s selection listener causes weird behaviour (you can select multiple items).
+This is an issue, cause you should only be able to mark ONLY ONE item as selected!

 -> Pixel overflow when the width of the whole control is larger than screen size.
 [WIP, see branch *multi-overflow-fix* for progress]